S4M8/kbfetch/README.md

 ## Technologies Used

 *   **FastAPI**: A modern, fast (high-performance) web framework for building APIs with Python 3.7+ based on standard Python type hints.
 *   **Sentence Transformers**: A Python framework for state-of-the-art sentence, text, and image embeddings.
-Used here for generating embeddings from document chunks.
+Specifically, `all-MiniLM-L6-v2` is used for generating embeddings from document chunks.
 *   **Qdrant**: A vector similarity search engine and vector database.
 It stores vector embeddings and provides an API for similarity search.
-*   **Ollama**: A tool for running large language models locally.
-Used here for the LLM service.
+*   **Ollama**: A tool for running large language models locally. `Phi-3` is used as the LLM for generating responses.
 *   **Docker & Docker Compose**: Used for containerizing the application components and orchestrating their deployment.

 ## Installation